LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/binance_websocket_spot_userdata_async/README.md

-# Binance userData Asynchronously WebSocket
+# Binance Spot userData WebSocket Asynchronously
 ## Overview
+In this example, a userData stream for the binance.com spot account is set up in an AsyncIO loop and the data is received asynchronously.

 ## Prerequisites
 Ensure you have Python 3.7+ installed on your system.